As previously, this thread will be a place where I post (and occasionally respond to) various #administrivia issues.

 This includes virtually all Rothbardian/Randian/Misian Libertarians and their "nonaggression principle", notably Charles Koch and Penn Gilette, both of whom explicitly cite this as the foundation of their belief.
 From a false premise all that follows is false.

-There's much else, of couse, to consider, and this includes pointing out omissions and issues with the definition.
+There's much else, of course, to consider, and this includes pointing out omissions and issues with the definition.

 Legitimacy in general cannot be merely asserted but is conferred, though not always willingly or consciously.
 Warlords and tyrants are conferred power through threats of or actual violence.
 Democracies and republics through will of the people expressed through votes.
 Theocracies based on the interplay of beliefs, rituals, and often, coercion, convincing, voting, or affirmation.
 Family and tribal units through birth or marriage into, tradition, and often simple acceptance.
 Sortition systems are based on chance, practice, and assent to both.